mohqeel/movie-ranking/README.md

 This project was built with Angular CLI version 7.2.3.

+## Dependencies
+Node needs to be installed on your machine for this app to run

 ## How to run the app?
 - Start the backend
   - `cd backend` to enter into the backend folder
   - Run `npm install` to install required dependencies.
   - `npm run start` to start the nodemon server

-- Back at the top level
+- Back at the top level in another terminal
 - Run `npm install` to install required dependencies.
 - Run `npm run start` to run the angular app